cylc/cylc-doc/src/suite-design-guide/style-guide.rst

 Keep to the standard maximum line length of 79 characters where possible.
 Very long lines affect readability and make side-by-side diffs hard to view.

-Backslash line continuation markers can be used anywhere in the flow.cylc file but should be avoided if possible because they are easily broken by invisible trailing whitespace.
+Backslash line continuation markers can be used anywhere in the :cylc:conf:`flow.cylc` file but should be avoided if possible because they are easily broken by invisible trailing whitespace.